datacraft360degree-page/Aniruddha-Business-Portal/README.md

           invPrintBtn.innerHTML = `<i class="fa-solid fa-eye"></i> Read Only`;
         }
       }
-      // If booking ID is closed with clear due else if (isClosed && !hasDue) {
+      // If booking ID is closed (or check-out time is over) with clear due else if (isClosed && !hasDue) {
         readOnlyNotice.classList.add('hidden');
         if (invBadge) invBadge.classList.remove('hidden');